-Although this area of pain research is relatively new, mitochondrial dysfunction has been confirmed in both chronic pain patients and in animal models of chronic pain.4 Substantial data have demonstrated mitochondrial involvement in painful peripheral neuropathies evoked by chemotherapy, diabetes, and HIV.4 For some patients, supporting mitochondrial function may be a promising strategy to alleviate or prevent chronic pain states.5
+Although this area of pain research is relatively new, mitochondrial dysfunction has been confirmed in both chronic pain patients and in animal models of chronic pain.4,6 In animal models, ROS have been implicated in chronic pain, with enhanced ROS production potentially altering the mitochondrial genome and proteome and mitochondrial sirtuins (SIRT3) playing a role in ROS levels during neuropathic pain.7 Further, substantial data have demonstrated mitochondrial involvement in painful peripheral neuropathies evoked by chemotherapy, diabetes, and HIV.4,8 For some patients, supporting mitochondrial function may be a promising strategy to alleviate or prevent chronic pain states.

 Opioid Alternative – Nutrition

-There is increasing evidence that diet can contribute to systemic inflammation,7 and pain perception is commonly related to inflammatory stimulus and mediators.8 The most explored dietary triggers for chronic pain include cow’s milk antigens (??lactalbumin, ??lactoglobulin, casein), wheat and wheat gluten, eggs, and soy proteins.7 Because food intolerances and allergies can be challenging to diagnose, and testing for these disorders is variable in terms of sensitivity and specificity, many researchers believe that elimination diets are the gold standard for diagnosis of food reactions.9-11 Encouraging wholesome eating is an essential part of chronic pain management, along with investigating possible immune reactivity to food.12-14
+There is increasing evidence that diet can contribute to systemic inflammation,14 and pain perception is commonly related to inflammatory stimulus and mediators.15 The most explored dietary triggers for chronic pain include cow’s milk antigens (alpha-lactalbumin, beta-lactoglobulin, casein), wheat and wheat gluten, eggs, and soy proteins.14 Because food intolerances and allergies can be challenging to diagnose, and testing for these disorders is variable in terms of sensitivity and specificity, most researchers believe that elimination diets are the gold standard for diagnosis of food reactions.16-18 Encouraging wholesome eating is an essential part of chronic pain management, along with investigating possible immune reactivity to food.19,20

 Chronic Musculoskeletal Pain

-A promising report in 2017 found that intensive systematic dietary manipulation alleviated the symptoms of IC/BPS in women after three months of intervention, with continued clinical efficacy for at least one year.19 More recently, in a 2019 study on bladder pain syndrome published in Primary Care, Huffman et al report that for patients, dietary changes (avoiding acidic, spicy, and caffeinated foods) are effective at relieving symptoms.20
+Studies that examine the role of diet in interstitial cystitis/bladder pain syndrome (IC/BPS) continue to evolve.
+Based on a 2012 review, anecdotal reports and questionnaire-based surveys suggest that in patients with IC/BPS, nearly 90% experience sensitivities to a variety of foods.23 According to the review, citrus fruits, tomatoes, vitamin C, artificial sweeteners, coffee, tea, carbonated and alcoholic beverages, and spicy foods are potential triggers that exacerbate symptoms.23 A promising report in 2017 found that intensive systematic dietary manipulation alleviated the symptoms of IC/BPS in women after three months of intervention, with continued clinical efficacy for at least one year.24 More recently, a 2019 study on bladder pain syndrome published in Primary Care reported that dietary changes (avoiding acidic, spicy, and caffeinated foods) were effective at relieving symptoms for patients.25

 Fibromyalgia and Central Sensitization

-A 2015 review in Clinical and Experimental Rheumatology found that among non-pharmacological treatments for chronic pain, nutrition may be a promising tool for fibromyalgia syndrome patients.22 One study showed that in fibromyalgia patients with celiac disease, more than one-third of patients who removed gluten from their diet were able to discontinue opioid therapy for chronic pain.23 In chronic pain patients with central sensitization, including those with whiplash, temporomandibular disorders, lower back pain, osteoarthritis, and fibromyalgia, among others, a study found that the ketogenic diet may diminish the hyper-excitability of the central nervous system.24
+Recent research suggests that oxidative stress and impaired mitochondrial functioning may be involved in the pathogenesis of fibromyalgia,26 which indicates that nutritional treatment may be a viable complimentary intervention for this condition.
+A 2015 review in Clinical and Experimental Rheumatology found that among non-pharmacological treatments for chronic pain, nutrition may be an effective tool for fibromyalgia syndrome patients.27 One study showed that in fibromyalgia patients with celiac disease, more than one-third of patients who removed gluten from their diet were able to discontinue opioid therapy for chronic pain.28 In chronic pain patients with central sensitization, including those with whiplash, temporomandibular disorders, lower back pain, osteoarthritis, and fibromyalgia, among others, a study found that the ketogenic diet may diminish the hyper-excitability of the central nervous system.29

-Research into the role of nutrition and the mitochondria in modulating chronic pain continues to accrete.
-How can these therapies be integrated into the Functional Medicine protocol for treating pain patients?
+Research into the role of nutrition and mitochondrial support for modulating chronic pain continues to grow.
+How can these therapies be integrated into the functional medicine protocol for treating pain patients?
 Learn more at IFM’s Bioenergetics Advanced Practice Module.